 - Recording servers, including failover recording servers.
-Failover recording servers are initially downloaded and installed as recording servers, during the installation process you specify that you want a failover recording server. - Management Client - XProtect Smart Client - Event server, used in connection with map functionality - Log server, used for providing the necessary functionality for logging system information - Service channel, enables automatic and transparent configuration communication between servers and clients - XProtect Mobile server only available here - More options may be available in your organization.
+Failover recording servers are initially downloaded and installed as recording servers, during the installation process you specify that you want a failover recording server. - Management Client - XProtect Smart Client - Event server, used in connection with map functionality - Log server, used for providing the necessary functionality for logging system information - XProtect Mobile server - More options may be available in your organization.

-For installation of device packs, see Device pack installer - must be downloaded on page 97.
+For installation of device packs, see Device pack installer - must be downloaded on page 105.